pavel-perina/slime_mold/README.md

 |____/|_|_|_| |_| |_|\___|_|  |_|\___/|_|\__,_|
 ```

-This is basically AI generated slime mold simulator.
+This was originally AI generated slime mold simulator.
 I never used ImGui or SDL libraries, but it evolved this way.
 I just randomly asked ChatGPT to create it, use SDL cause I wanted to try it for other project anyways, then it
 was upgraded to SDL3 and ImGui was added.

-Optimizations were done by me.
+Later it was changed from a single file project to view-model-viewmodel architecture and served as learning project.
+Structure evolved from shared global variables into something that we use professionally at work.
+It uses CMake and Conan (only on Windows) and currently it can be build for Linux, Windows and WebAssembly targets.

 More is in my [blog article](https://www.pavelp.cz/posts/eng-random-chatgpt-code/) with initial, more simple code.